m4sterbunny/atlas/learn.md

 - Security and Reliability: providing a robust and secure node network.
 - Ease of Use: Atlas Network massively simplifies the node deployment and management processes.

-Node deployment is so simple that even non technical solo node operators can run a node, as Atlas Network abstracts away the technical overhead.
+> Node deployment is so simple that even non-technical solo node operators can run a node, as Atlas Network abstracts away the technical overhead.

 Atlas Network services include: